 with Nina Balcan, Tuomas Sandholm, and Ellen Vitercik

-International Conference on Principles and Practice of Constraint Programming (CP), 2022 - Sample Complexity of Tree Search Configuration: Cutting Planes and Beyond
+International Conference on Principles and Practice of Constraint Programming (CP) 2022 - Sample Complexity of Tree Search Configuration: Cutting Planes

 with Nina Balcan, Tuomas Sandholm, and Ellen Vitercik